Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Proof for Proposition

-The substitution $Z/\theta_1=y$ gives us the desired result for $\Pr_{out_1}^{\aTwo}$ as an integration in \eqref{eq:pout1-af}.
-Due to higher order terms inside the inner Gamma function, the integration cannot be further simplified and hence is solved off line numerically in the simulation results.
+By substituting $Z/\theta_1=y$ in \eqref{outZ} gives us the desired form for $\Pr_{out_1}^{\aTwo}$ as presented in \eqref{eq:pout1-af}.
+Due to the presence of higher order terms in the upper normalized incomplete Gamma function in \eqref{outZ}, the integration cannot be further simplified and hence is solved numerically in the simulation results.